shobrook/rebound/README.md

 ## Installation

-Rebound works on MacOS, Linux, and Windows, with binary downloads available for [every release.](https://github.com/shobrook/rebound/releases) You can also install it with pip:
+Rebound works on MacOS, Linux, and Windows (if you use Cygwin), with binary downloads available for [every release.](https://github.com/shobrook/rebound/releases) You can also install it with pip:

 `$ pip install rebound-cli`